 Questions regarding Nerite Snails usually come from the following areas:

-More Nerite Snail Videos in HD:
+More Nerite Snail Videos:

 Nerite Snails are one of the most popular freshwater aquarium snails these days and are almost always available at local pet stores and chain stores.
 Nerite Snails are often sold as freshwater aquarium snails, although there are some saltwater varieties as well.
 Nerite Snails have a reputation for being outstanding tank cleaners and one of the most proficient algae eating snails around.
 That’s why Nerite Snails are frequently referred as members of an aquarium cleaning crew along with Amano Shrimp.
 Nerite Snails can be described as being docile, peaceful and tranquil in temperament, and are able to move throughout the tank with ease.

 Before purchasing Nerite Snails look for specimens that have healthy looking shells.
 Make sure they are free from cracks, gashes, and nicks.
 Also look for Nerite Snails that are active.
 An active snail will be affixed to the glass or any other hard surface of the tank.
 Avoid Nerite Snails that are on the bottom of the tank lying upside down and motionless.
 Snails that are lying on their backs may be dead or dying.
 Also look to make sure the snail shell isn’t empty.
 You want to make sure you are not buying an empty shell.

 There are many popular types of Nerite Snails available in pet stores today including: Zebra Nerite Snail, Tiger Nerite Snail, Olive Nerite Snail, Black Racer Nerite Snail And Horned Nerite Snail.

 Black Racer Nerite Snail

 A Black Racer Nerite Snail has slight grooves on its shell, running parallel to the aperture all the way back.
 Black Racer shells are generally in the brown color range, and can have areas of dark gold, dark grey or even black.